Welcome to cloudonaut

 Read onRecent posts

 Get insights into the day-to-day challenges of builders.
-In this issue, Rico Nuguid from our partner DEMICON talks about automating deployments with Infrastructure Pipelines based on GitLab and Terraform Cloud.
-If you prefer a video or podcast instead ...
+In this issue, Vilius Kukanauskas from our partner DEMICON explains why Serverless and DevOps are a match made in heaven.
+Here you go if you prefer a video or podcast instead of reading.
+JavaScri...

 Read onUpdated CloudFormation vs Terraform in 2022